 Use AI tools where they make the research process clearer

-Use these as starting points.
-Replace bracketed text with your actual project details.
+Treat these as starting points.
+Replace the bracketed text with your actual project details.

 Set up a research folder